 The first problem is that in the economy and elsewhere we don't have the regulators we need to make the system work, or else they are too partisan or weak to do much good.
 The result is that we cannot rely on the invisible hand to convert the personal ethics of winning into a better world for everyone.
 Often we will end up worse off.
 This is the underlying cause of the financial crisis that brought about the Great Recession.
 But also problems as various as mass incarceration in America (prosecutors measure success by sentences); populists' political innovations of targeting Muslims and truth; the crisis of replicability and triviality in science; the ubiquity of doping in sport; clickbait journalism; and so on.

 The third problem is related to the second.
 The kinds of work where ethics has been outsourced to the invisible hand used to be called vocations – something one feels inwardly called upon to do.
+They came with a set of intrinsic values we could analyse, discuss, and compare our performance to, such as the intellectual humility, honesty, and curiosity of the traditional academic.
 Now the ethical character they model increasingly resembles that of the businessperson.
 Winning is all.
 Good lawyers are the ones who win cases; good academics win prestigious positions at places like Harvard; good politicians win elections; good athletes win medals.
-Other values – such as personal honesty, or curiosity - are squeezed out by the relentless competition that powers the system.
-The slogan of our time is the rationalisation: If I don't do it, someone else will!
+Other values are squeezed out by the relentless competition that powers the system.
+Across all the key institutions of the modern world - from the university to the media to politics to science - we can see a degradation of value and of the ability to think properly about value.
+No wonder popular trust in them has collapsed.

 The system we have created does not ensure ethical outcomes because it has replaced ethical motivations with incentives – and has failed to keep those incentives lined up with good outcomes for society.
-Training individuals to be interested only in what it takes to win is removing our ability to recognise and act on our moral responsibilities to each other and to the system we all depend on.
-This is a recipe for personal corruption and social disaster.
+Training individuals to be interested only in what it takes to win is removing our ability to recognise and act on our moral responsibilities to the work we do, to each other, and to the system we all depend on.
+This is a recipe for personal corruption and social failure.